 For a fresh take on traditional bedding plant displays, try these tall perennials at the back of your beds and borders.
 Pollinator friendly, long-lasting and easy to care for once established, these great value plants will provide effortless colour, structure and interest all summer long.

-The long-flowering performance of penstemon is just what’s needed for colourful beds, as plants will keep blooming right up until the frosts and are remarkably resilient and weather-tolerant.
-Additionally, plants won’t become blighted by rust, a curse which can spoil the appearance of snapdragons.
+The long-flowering performance of penstemon is just what’s needed for colourful beds.
+A star of Thompson & Morgan’s Spring Catalogue, Penstemon ‘Wedding Bells’ Mixed is rapidly becoming one of this summer’s must-have plants, thanks to its suggested new use as a ‘bedding penstemon’.
+Plants will keep blooming right up until the first frosts and are remarkably resilient and weather-tolerant.
+Additionally, penstemon plants won’t become blighted by rust, a disease which can spoil the appearance of snapdragons.

 Rebecca works in the Marketing department as part of the busy web team, focusing on updating the UK news and blog pages and Thompson & Morgan’s international website.
 Rebecca enjoys gardening and learning about flowers and growing vegetables with her young daughter.